NotRequiem/screenshare-tool/README.md

 11. Detections for internal mods using Prefetch will not be added due to the possibility of false flagging.

-12. Detections for Minecraft Client class modifications will not be checked using hashing algorithms in the mods folder, or by decompiling/statically analyzing these mods due to its ease of being bypassed by a simple file obfuscation.
+12. Detections for Minecraft Client class modifications will not be checked using hashing algorithms in the mods folder, or by decompiling/statically analyzing these mods due to its ease of being bypassed by a simple file obfuscation or XOR encryption (commonly used nowadays in these kind of cheats).

 # Notes and Considerations